Click on each image below to explore the studies I’ve worked on.

 The IMID BioResource is a national initiative aimed at understanding immune-mediated inflammatory diseases like rheumatoid arthritis, lupus, and psoriasis.
 By collecting genetic, clinical, and lifestyle data from over 16,000 participants, the study seeks to uncover shared mechanisms among these conditions to inform better treatments.

 At our hospital, I played a key role in recruiting patients and collecting data during the study's active phase.
-This experience deepened my appreciation for the complexities of immune disorders and the importance of large-scale data in advancing personalized medicine.
+This experience deepened my appreciation for the complexities of immune disorders and the importance of large-scale data in advancing personalised medicine.

 The IBD BioResource is a national platform designed to expedite research into Crohn’s disease and ulcerative colitis by building a panel of 50,000 recallable patients with detailed genetic and clinical data.
 This initiative aims to uncover the causes of IBD, predict disease progression, and develop better-targeted treatments.